jamesallardice/Placeholders.js/README.md

 The `init` method is all that you need to call to get the polyfill working.
 It accepts one argument, `settings`.
 The `settings` argument should be an object.
 It currently supports two properties:

  - `live` - If `true`, this option causes the polyfill to apply to all `input` and `textarea` elements, both now and in the future.
 This means if you insert a new element into the DOM, its placeholder attribute will function as expected.
 If the value of a placeholder attribute is modified by code sometime after the `init` method has executed, `live` will cause the changes to be reflected.
-If the `live` option is `false`, or not specified, the new element would not display its placeholder, and modified placeholder values would not function correctly.
+If the `live` option is `false`, or not specified, the new element would not display its placeholder, and modified placeholder values would not function correctly. **Default: `false`**.

  - `hideOnFocus` - If `true`, this option will cause the placeholder to disappear when the element receives focus.
-If `false`, or not specified, the placeholder will disappear when some input is entered into the element.
+If `false`, or not specified, the placeholder will disappear when some input is entered into the element. **Default: `false`**.

 Here's an example call to the `init` method: